iBurnApp/iBurn-iOS/README.md

 * Rewrite FTS search to use YapDatabaseSearchResultsView
 * Show camps on map for high zoom levels
 * Fix the slightly buggy behavior of Events filtering occasionally not working at startup
+* Show favorites on map after yapdb view loading is complete instead of waiting until retry on viewWillAppear

 ## Contributing